 The implications for the average couple are similar to those for individuals, although the loss of pension income is, if anything, even larger than it is when workers are treated as single persons.
 However, the Model 2 plan contains some special provisions that help low-income couples.
 First, low-wage couples gain from the liberalization of benefits for low-wage workers who have steady earnings.
 They also benefit from a provision that increases the minimum survivor pension.
 Finally, because the Model 2 plan includes a \$1,000 cap on annual contributions, low-income workers can divert a larger percentage of their OASDI payroll taxes into the subsidized individual accounts than workers with higher wages.
 Thus, couples in the lower third of the income distribution suffer a somewhat smaller reduction in OASI benefits and receive a proportionately larger annuity from the individual account than couples who have higher earnings.
-Overall the replacement rate for low-income couples falls by 26 percent relative to current law in 2075, compared to a 32-percent decline for couples in the top third of the distribution, while couples with combined wages at the bottom of the distribution continue to receive positive returns under the traditional program.
+Overall the replacement rate for low-income couples falls by 26 percent relative to current law in 2075, compared to a 32-percent decline for couples in the top third of the distribution.
+The internal rate of return on OASI contributions becomes highly negative by 2075 for couples in the top third of the distribution, while couples with combined wages at the bottom of the distribution continue to receive positive returns under the traditional program.